 Will I have to do anything different during registration in regard to health and safety?

-As a condition of registration, all registrants are required to acknowledge they have read and will comply with the 2023 APM Winter Meeting Health and Safety Waiver.
+As a condition of registration, all registrants are required to acknowledge they will comply with the vaccine verification requirement and that they have read and will comply with the 2022 APDIM Fall Meeting Health and Safety Waiver.